Saminsky's post card to

 basis for new Jewish music.
 His views were confirmed on his expeditions

-into the Caucasus (1913) where he researched the two and a half thousand year old
+into the Caucasus (1913) where he researched the old

 liturgical music of the Jews.